Robert-Zacchigna/Portfolio/README.md

 9. [<ins>Predicting Video Game Sales</ins>](https://github.com/Robert-Zacchigna/Portfolio/tree/main/Predicting%20Video%20Game%20Sales)
-   * This project will be examining Video Game Sales by region, with information about the type of video game being sold and how well it performed in the region.
-The goal is to create a model that can be used to predict the expected sales performance of a video game.
+   * This project will examine Video Game Sales by region, with information about the type of video game being sold and how well it performed in the region, in order to create a model that can be used to predict the expected sales performance of a video game.
    * [README](https://github.com/Robert-Zacchigna/Portfolio/blob/main/Predicting%20Video%20Game%20Sales/README.md)